 In January 2020, CAP reviewed the compensation elements and market practices impacting the top six senior executive positions at Diodes.
 The scope of the review focused on the base salary plus target annual and target long-term incentive compensation levels of the top six senior executive positions.
 The report relied on the compensation practices of our 2020 Peer Group.
 For a description of the 2020 Peer Group, see "Compensation Review Process - Selection of Peer Group" below.
-The review summarized the executives' overall percentile alignment for Diodes' executives compared to the final blended market data, with target compensation being the primary focus of the study percentile value and derived from base salary, target total cash, 2020 target long-term incentives and total direct compensation at target total cash.
-The review demonstrated that with some variation by individual, Diodes' executives are compensated at the 63rd percentile in terms of total direct compensation using target total cash plus 2020 target long-term incentives.
+The review summarized the executives' overall percentile alignment for Diodes' executives compared to the final blended market data, with target compensation being the primary focus of the study percentile value and derived from base salary, target total cash, 2020 target long-term incentives and total direct compensated at the 63rd percentile in terms of total direct compensation using target total cash plus 2020 target long-term incentives.
 The 63rd percentile measurement was primarily driven by the long-term performance incentives portion of our executive compensation program.
-Total direct compensation using actual total cash plus target long-term incentive pay rank for our CEO and other executives by type of compensation is detailed in the following chart:
+Total direct compensation using actual total cash plus target long-term incentives is positioned slightly higher at the 66th percentile.
+The relative pay rank for our CEO and other executives by type of compensation is detailed in the following chart: